CleANN: Efficient Full Dynamism in Graph-based Approximate Nearest Neighbor Search: Guided Bridge Building

-The example in~\autoref{figure:robust_insert_running_example} also shows the algorithmic benefits of the bridge building algorithm.
+This example also shows the algorithmic benefits of \algoname{GuidedBridgeBuild}.
 Subfigure~\ref{subfig:bridge_explanation_7} illustrates a search for $q^\star$ with the bridge edges present in the graph.
-The nodes $s$, $v_2$, $u_1$, and $v_1$ are explored in this order, correctly finding the nearest neighbor $u_1$.
-Subfigure ~\ref{subfig:bridge_explanation_8} illustrates the search for $q^\star$ without bridge edges. $s$, $v_2$, and $v_1$ are explored, but the search terminates here, since $v_1$ and $v_2$ are local minima with respect to $d(\cdot, q^\star)$. $v_0$ which leads to $u_1$ is close to $u_1$ but too distant from the query compared to the other siblings of $v_0$.
-With a fixed backtracking budget, $v_0$ and $u_1$ are missed in the search.
-Therefore, the bridge edges between $u_1$ and $v_2$ improves the navigability of the graph.
+The nodes $s$, $v_2$, $u_1$, and $v_1$ are explored in this order, correctly finding $u_1$, the correct nearest neighbor for $q^\star$.
+Subfigure~\ref{subfig:bridge_explanation_8} illustrates the search for $q^\star$ without bridge edges. $s$, $v_2$, and $v_1$ are explored, but the search terminates at the incorrect local optima, $v_1$ and $v_2$. $v_0$, which navigates to $u_1$, is too far from the query compared to the other siblings of $v_0$.
+With the same backtracking budget as when the search uses bridge edges, $v_0$ and $u_1$ are missed in the search.
+Therefore, the bridge edges between $u_1$ and $v_2$ improve the navigability of the graph.